 The QIC Advisory Board has been created to implement the QIC and represent the interests of a diverse group of stakeholders.
 This group will inform the QIC of national work affecting the lives of youth with diverse SOGIE and their families across systems of care; meet quarterly and help steer the vision for the QIC by making policy and programmatic recommendations, and ensure the work of the QIC is grounded in the actual day-to-day experiences of all stakeholders involved.
 It is also likely that the interventions implemented at the QIC LIS will inform the national work.
 This feedback loop will provide valuable opportunities for all parties to hear and learn from one another.
+Click here to contact a member of the Advisory Board.

 Advisory Board Members: